-This notice describes the online privacy practices of TIAA Bank and its subsidiaries (“TIAA Bank”) and applies to anyone who visits our websites.
-It explains how we may collect information from you online when you visit a TIAA Bank website and how we protect and use that information.
+This notice describes the digital privacy practices of TIAA Bank and its subsidiaries (“TIAA Bank”) and applies to anyone who interacts with us through TIAA Bank websites, emails and social media (“Digital Channels”).
+It explains how we may collect information from you through our Digital Channels and how we protect and use that information.

 The information that you provide to TIAA Bank (or that we otherwise receive) when you apply for or receive a product or service used primarily for personal, family or household purposes is governed by the TIAA, FSB Consumer Privacy Notice

-When you use our website, TIAA Bank collects information in several ways:
+When you use our Digital Channels, TIAA Bank collects information in several ways:

 - If you use online banking services, we collect and use information as described in the TIAA, FSB Consumer Privacy Notice.

 - TIAA Bank collects and uses your IP address to help diagnose problems with its servers and to administer the website.
 An IP address is like a telephone number for a computer on the Internet.
-Just as one can locate a phone number in the telephone book, computers can locate an IP address using a Doman Name Service Server.
-TIAA Bank uses your IP address and information transmitted from your computer to help identify your computer and browser as you move throughout the TIAA Bank website, and to gather general information such as where your Internet Service Provider is located or the type of service that you have.
-In many cases, this allows TIAA Bank to present a convenient, more customized website to you.
+Just as one can locate a phone number in the telephone book, computers can locate an IP address using a Domain Name Service Server.
+TIAA Bank uses your IP address and information transmitted from your computer to help identify your computer and browser as you move throughout our Digital Channels, and to gather general information such as where your Internet Service Provider is located or the type of service that you have.
+In many cases, this allows TIAA Bank to present a convenient, more customized experience to you.

-- TIAA Bank also collects information that you provide to us through your use of the website and its features (including live chat or video sessions) to provide client support and to respond to your inquiries.
+- TIAA Bank also collects information that you provide to us through your use of our Digital Channels and their features (including live chat or video sessions) to provide client support and to respond to your inquiries.